 Here are some tips to help you get the best out of your foodie experience in Taipei City:

-- The best food in Taipei can be found in mom-and-pop restaurants, street stalls, and night markets.
+- Taiwan has a lot of great night markets.
+In fact, the best food in Taipei can be found in night markets, as well as mom-and-pop restaurants and street stalls.
 The best night markets for food tripping are Shilin Night Market and Raohe Night Market.

 - Aside from single orders, don’t forget to try hotpots and shabu-shabu as well.